Plant of the Week: Tulip, Poplar

 Like many of these early introductions, exact dates are uncertain, but Linnaeus cared for a tree planted in 1687 in his Leyden garden in Sweden.
 It was in England by at least 1663.
 John Bartram, the Colonial era botanist, began sending wholesale shipments of tree seeds to England in the early 1730's and tulip poplar was in most of his five guinea boxes.

 The reason for its early introduction was its enormous size and wide range of distribution.
 It was hard to miss, being found throughout the eastern states from the Gulf Coast to the Canadian border.
-In Arkansas, it’s native only along Crowley’s Ridge.
+In Arkansas, according to the Atlas of Vascular Plants of Arkansas, which consists of county-level distribution maps of the 2,892 native and naturalized taxa of vascular plants known to occur outside of cultivation in Arkansas, Liriodendron tulipifera was found in 20 counties.

 The primal forest of those early days must have been a thing to behold.
 In North Carolina’s Joyce Kilmer Memorial Forest, old growth tulip poplars are found with heights approaching 150 feet with 90 feet of trunk to the first branch.
 Trunks measure over 20 feet in circumference.
 Tulip poplar is the largest forest tree in the eastern woodlands.